MrTomRod/assembly-curator/README.md

 - [ ] DnaA centering
     - https://github.com/sanger-pathogens/circlator/wiki/Task:-fixstart
     - Dnaapler https://joss.theoj.org/papers/10.21105/joss.05968
-- [ ] Detect phages and plasmids
+        - Way too slow!
+Can be automated for circular contigs.
+Should be part of the post-assembly process?
-  -Hatice: "I will send you some examples of dotplots that highlight the artefactual circularized contigs looking like plasmids"
+- [x] Hatice: "I will send you some examples of dotplots that highlight the artefactual circularized contigs looking like plasmids"
-- Interactive web server: more lightweight than Django?
+- [x] Interactive web server: more lightweight than Django?
     - https://www.pyweb.io/
     - https://bottlepy.org/docs/dev/
-- [ ] Dotplot: What I have is nice, but maybe overkill?
+- [x] Dotplot: What I have is nice, but maybe overkill?
     - Maybe I should create a more static multiplot per cluster like [trycycler](https://github.com/rrwick/Trycycler/blob/77d1be8cf786969a3821f3c04086df60b39ff781/trycycler/dotplot.py#L38)
     - Ignore for now?